Reynardisham/Reynardisham/draft/ideas.md

 Explore integrating a Content Delivery Network (CDN) to improve asset loading times and overall website performance, especially for users in different geographic locations.

+A comprehensive "About" section explaining the project's purpose and goals.
+Consider adding a "Contributing Guide" to encourage community involvement.